ellxzyie/Text2Emoji/README.md

 # ROBLOX: Text2Emoji

+Update: This script is discontinued because i suck at guis

 Text2Emoji Converter for Microsoft store roblox (Designed for lego exploits or maybe it works on your game)